 School & Youth Work

-The Vicar continued to visit Garsington C.E.
+The Vicar continues to visit Garsington C.E.
 Primary School regularly to take assemblies and lead prayer walks.
-The School came to Church for special services including Harvest, Christmas and the Leavers’ Service, when the children were presented with Bibles on behalf of the Church and the School; individual classes visited for class work.
-The two Foundation Governors were the Vicar, and Eddy McDowell.
+The School comes to Church for special services including Harvest, Christmas and the Leavers’ Service, when the children are presented with Bibles on behalf of the Church and the School; individual classes visit for class work.
+The Vicar is a Foundation Governor.

 An uplifting film called Into the West was shown at the village hall on 16th January ‘Blue Monday’, which lifted the spirits of all attending, thanks go to Angharad Jeffery for organising this successful event.
 In September, a Harvest lunch was put on at the church with invitations being given to those who regularly attend the Lunch Club in the Village Hall.
 It was a good event and attracted some folk who never otherwise enter the church.
 The popular Apple Festival was held at the Rectory in October and this year was a fundraising event and thanks go to Tina Everett for organising the stalls and raffle.
 Also in October some 36 parishioners and friends enjoyed a memorable “Safari Supper”, thanks to Angharad Jeffery’s organisational skills, roaming the village to eat different courses of a dinner at different homes, which raised money for Christian Aid.
 The church continues to support USPG and Asylum Welcome through the hard work of Tina Everett.
 There was a soup lunch in aid of the Good Neighbours programme and the church at Jane Kay’s house in February.